Herdenkingsring Cathelyne Van den Bulcke.

 In the 13th and 14th centuries Europeans saw witches as people who could use magic to harm other people.
 For example, they caused the harvest to fail.
 In the 15th century that view changed.
 Witches, it was claimed, carried out tasks on the instructions of the devil.
 They were accused of a compact and sex with the devil, flying through the air, devil’s assemblies (witches’ sabbaths) and killing children.
 That image was spread mainly through popular stories, and also demonologicaldemonology, theory of demons or malignant beings. writings, such as The Hammer of Witches.
 This book, written by the German inquisitorinvestigator whose task was to combat heresy.
 Heinrich Kramer, was a manual for the identification, interrogation and torture of witches.
 Such writings also appeared in the Low Countries.
 The Catholic church and the Inquisition however seldom played a direct role in the persecutions.
 Some clergy, moreover, spoke out against the witch trials.

-De lamiis et phitonicis mulieribus, Reutlingen, 1489, Washington, Library of Congress.
+Washington, Library of Congress, De lamiis et phitonicis mulieribus, Reutlingen, 1489

 Witches could influence the weather, according to popular belief.
 In this woodcut from a treatise by the jurist Ulrich Molitor (1442-1507), two witches are brewing up a storm.
 For that they need a black cock and a snake.